Carbon monoxide: Bonding and dipole moment

 The strength of the C≡O bond in carbon monoxide is indicated by the high frequency of its vibration, 2143 cm^{−1}.
 For comparison, organic carbonyls such as ketones and esters absorb at around 1700 cm^{−1}.

 Carbon and oxygen together have a total of 10 electrons in the valence shell.
 Following the octet rule for both carbon and oxygen, the two atoms form a triple bond, with six shared electrons in three bonding molecular orbitals, rather than the usual double bond found in organic carbonyl compounds.
 Since four of the shared electrons come from the oxygen atom and only two from carbon, one bonding orbital is occupied by two electrons from oxygen, forming a dative or dipolar bond.
 This causes a C←O polarization of the molecule, with a small negative charge on carbon and a small positive charge on oxygen.
 The other two bonding orbitals are each occupied by one electron from carbon and one from oxygen, forming (polar) covalent bonds with a reverse C→O polarization since oxygen is more electronegative than carbon.
 In the free carbon monoxide molecule, a net negative charge δ^{−} remains at the carbon end and the molecule has a small dipole moment of 0.122 D.

-The molecule is therefore asymmetric: oxygen is more electron dense than carbon and is also slightly positively charged compared to carbon being negative.
+The molecule is therefore asymmetric: oxygen is more electron dense than carbon and is also slightly positively charged, unlike the negative carbon.

 The most important resonance form of carbon monoxide is -C≡O+.
 An important minor resonance contributor is the non-octet carbenic structure :C=O.

 Carbon monoxide has a computed fractional bond order of 2.6, indicating that the "third" bond is important but constitutes somewhat less than a full bond.
 Thus, in valence bond terms, -C≡O+ is the most important structure, while :C=O is non-octet, but has a neutral formal charge on each atom and represents the second most important resonance contributor.
 Because of the lone pair and divalence of carbon in this resonance structure, carbon monoxide is often considered to be an extraordinarily stabilized carbene.
 Isocyanides are compounds in which the O is replaced by an NR (R = alkyl or aryl) group and have a similar bonding scheme.

 If carbon monoxide acts as a ligand, the polarity of the dipole may reverse with a net negative charge on the oxygen end, depending on the structure of the coordination complex.

 See also the section "Coordination chemistry" below.